MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/index.md

 :::image type="content" source="../media/console-intro-wrtiting-DOM.msft.png" alt-text="Write text to the DOM in the Console." lightbox="../media/console-intro-wrtiting-DOM.msft.png":::

 You changed the main heading of the webpage to **Rocking the Console**.
 The **Console Utility** methods make it easy to access and manipulate the current webpage.
-For more information, see [Console Utilities API Reference](utilities.md).
+For more information, see [Console tool utility functions and selectors](utilities.md).

 For example, to add a green border around all the links in the current webpage: